 In short, New Vegas has an amazing amount of dialogue choices exclusive to your own unique character build, coming from attributes, skills, and perks.
 The writing quality is some of the best there is in gaming, which also allows you to really define your own personality through dialogue.
 On top of that it is an open world game providing so many different kinds of activities and quests, allowing for true sandbox role-playing like The Elder Scrolls.
 It has a branching plot sort of like BioWare games, with many different pathways and different factions to join.
 On top of all this, it has many different playstyles thanks to its very well designed skill system and the unparalleled amount of weapons and armors when all the DLC is installed.

-Along with the first two Fallout games, New Vegas may have less mandatory combat and hostile engagements than any other game that has such things.
-Also, you can kill almost every character in the game at a whim, and while it has far more consequences for this than The Elder Scrolls, it has less than Fallout and Fallout 2 (but still more role-playing overall than Fallout).
-For more about Fallout: New Vegas, read our article specifically about the game.
+Along with the first two Fallout games, New Vegas may have less mandatory combat and hostile engagements than any other RPG besides the totally combat-free Disco Elysium.
+Also, you can kill almost every character in the game at a whim, and while it has far more consequences for this than The Elder Scrolls, it has less than Fallout and Fallout 2.

 Officially dubbed “The unopposed ruler of Dungeons & Dragons computer games,” Neverwinter Nights 2 lives up to its word by integrating more D&D content than any other video game, including almost all races/subraces and classes and skills and feats and weapon categories and more from every other D&D video game there is.
 No RPG can match Neverwinter Nights 2: Complete in sheer amount of content, and the amazing thing is it doesn’t skimp on quality to the point where hardly any RPG can compare in that regard as well.